git for Scientific Software Development

 How can we improve the README in the pyndulum code?

 Edit the README.md file to improve it.
+In-particular think about:

 Add and commit your changes.